 I am contacted almost daily from someone who is experiencing flushing and diarrhea but they have not been diagnosed with NETs.
 Many are quite up to date on the condition but lack any clinical evidence of NETs.
 It’s not cancer is not really a diagnosis so I feel for these guys who just need a diagnosis of something.
 If you are reading this and think you may have NETs, read this articlewhere I offer you some advice.

-You don’t actually need to be a NET specialist to diagnose a NET
+You don’t actually need to be a NET specialist to trigger a diagnosis of a NET

 I was helped by three other things: